Winnipeg Jets (1972–1996): Aftermath

 During their history, the Jets retired two numbers: Bobby Hull's no. 9 and Thomas Steen's no. 25.
 The Coyotes have continued to honour those numbers, and hang their banners in the Jets' old blue-red-white colour scheme.
 Dale Hawerchuk's no. 10 was added in 2006, in the Coyotes' sand-red-black scheme.
 Another tradition that was retained when the franchise moved to Phoenix was the "whiteout", in which fans wore all white to home playoff games.

 Shane Doan, drafted seventh overall by the Jets in the 1995 NHL entry draft prior to their last season in Winnipeg, and who played his rookie season in Winnipeg, was the last original Jets player to still be active in the NHL (and to still be with the franchise) upon his retirement in 2017.
 The only other former original Jets player playing professionally by that time was Deron Quint, who played in the Deutsche Eishockey Liga (DEL) in Germany until 2017.

 The current Winnipeg Jets have acknowledged the original Jets' history on a number of occasions.
 The original franchise's division and Avco Cup championships hang atop the rafters of Canada Life Centre, as are the honoured numbers of the original Jets who were inducted into the current Jets' Hall of Fame.
 They have also worn throwback uniforms of the original Jets on a few occasions, and brought back the whiteout tradition in the Stanley Cup playoffs.
 The new franchise acquired the trademarks to the name and logo of the original Jets from the NHL when it moved to Winnipeg – at the time, the league directly owned the Coyotes and thus controlled the Jets' trademarks.
 However, the franchise's records still belong to the Coyotes.

 In April 2024, after years of instability, the Coyotes suspended operations, with their assets (including players and hockey operations staff) being transferred to the new Utah Mammoth.
 Unlike the Thrashers' relocation to Winnipeg (which saw all records transferred), the Coyotes entered inactivity, with their intellectual property remaining in Phoenix.
 Coyotes owner Alex Meruelo was granted a five-year window to construct a new arena in the Phoenix area, upon which automatic expansion would have been triggered to "re-activate" the Coyotes.
-However, in late June, Meruelo opted to discontinue his efforts to build an arena and re-activate the team, ceding the Coyotes intellectual property back to the NHL, and leaving the fate of the Jets/Coyotes records uncertain.
+However, in late June, Meruelo opted to discontinue his efforts to build an arena and re-activate the team, ceding the Coyotes intellectual property back to the NHL.
+On September 24, 2026, the NHL ceded the records belonging to the Jets before their move to Phoenix to the current Jets franchise.